MuriloucoLouco/blur-images/README.md

 # blur-images
-Program to blur images in pythob
+Program to blur images in python